BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Karami et al. [@karami2013statistical] design a performance model for NVIDIA GPUs from OpenCL kernels to aid developers to locate GPU specific performance bottlenecks in their codes.
 This model depends on the collection of GPU performance counters over a range of benchmarks, these counters are then provided to a regression model with principle component analysis to develop a model to show how different GPU parameters account for applications performance bottlenecks.
-The model predicts application behavior with a 91% accuracy and when coupled with a larger database of collections can be used to predict their likely performance bottlenecks of unknown applications based on similarities with those previously collected.
+The model predicts application behaviour with good accuracy (91%) and when coupled with a larger database of collections can be used to predict their likely performance bottlenecks of unknown applications based on similarities with those previously collected.
 A caveat of this approach is that collecting performance counters as a basis for a model is microarchitecture specific -- where counters collected from a system can range wildly between generation of processor and is not portable between vendors.

 A GPU power-estimation model was developed by Wu et al. [@wu2015gpgpu] which also uses hardware performance counter values to train a machine learning model.